wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 TimeStone maintains a global timestamp, ckpt-ts, which represents the last commit timestamp of objects that have been group committed to the NVM.
 Transactions whose commit timestamps are from ckpt-ts to the current global counter are considered as committed, but not persisted, and will be group committed to the NVM during GC.
 GC follows the two following rules.
-First, for a volatile version chain C, all versions except the most up-to-date version are discarded, since they have been overwritten by newer versions.
+First, for a volatile version chain, all versions except the most up-to-date version are discarded, since they have been overwritten by newer versions.
+For those non-up-to-date versions, they are safe to be freed from the log after one grace period, in which all threads experience at least one transaction termination since the commit timestamp of the up-to-date version, or are not executing any transaction.
+The grace peroid ensures that no transaction can ever hold a reference to old versions after the new version has been committed.